Old Fashioned Money Saving Tips

 In your grandma’s time, it would have been considered strange to consistently have to buy packaged “fresh” herbs at the grocery store to use in recipes.
 Instead, people kept herb gardens, or just small pots of herbs on their kitchen windowsills.
 And whether they were growing food in a victory garden, or just growing food for the fun of gardening, most people had a good amount of fruits and veggies growing in their backyard, or on their windowsills.
 In this era of genetically modified and less-than-natural food, growing your own food is even more important.
 And since it can also save you money, it’s a win-win!

 If you’re something of a wasteful person when it comes to food, your grandma likely would be pretty shocked to see you throw away scraps of food or let other food expire.
 Back in the day, people were very careful about using everything up.
 And if they couldn’t use up all of an ingredient right away, they’d dry it or can it.
-Nowadays you can do the same, or you could just put things in your freezer (much easier, but just as effective)!
+Nowadays you can do the same, or you could just put things in your freezer (much easier, but just as effective) or use a dehydrator!
+Here’s a free printable meal planner to help you plan your meals to try to reduce food waste.
+And here is how to can food, and how to properly freeze food to prevent freezer burn.

 4. Cut Your Own